apigee-labs/rapier/README.md

 `usage: gen_openapispec.py [-m, --yaml-merge] [-i, --include-impl] filename`

 The generated OpenAPI specification is written to stdout.
+Errors and warnings are written to stderr.
 The normal usage pattern is to pipe this output to a file, like this: `gen_openapispec.py my-rapier-spec.yaml > my-openAPI-spec.yaml`
 The `--yaml-merge` option makes more aggressive use of the yaml merge operator to make more compact (if sometimes less readable) output.
 The `--include-impl` option will generate extra information from the implementation_private_information section that is otherwise ommitted from the output.

+## <a name="html_generator">HTML Generator

+The Rapier HTML generator is implemented by `gen_html.py` in the util directory.
+It is written in python.
+It has a single external dependency—pyYAML.
+If you do not have pyYAML installed on you machine, you can install it using
+`pip install pyYAML` or `easy_install pyYAML` or `pip install -r requirements.txt` using the requirements.txt in the util directory.
+Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the generator.

+`usage: gen_html.py filename`

+The generated OpenAPI specification is written to stdout.
+Errors and warnings are written to stderr.
+The normal usage pattern is to pipe this output to a file, like this: `gen_html.py my-rapier-spec.yaml > my-html.html`

+## <a name="validator">Validator

+The Rapier validator is implemented by `validate_rapier.py` in the util directory.
+It is written in python.
+It has a single external dependency—pyYAML.
+If you do not have pyYAML installed on you machine, you can install it using
+`pip install pyYAML` or `easy_install pyYAML` or `pip install -r requirements.txt` using the requirements.txt in the util directory.
+Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the generator.

+`usage: validate_rapier.py filename`

+Errors and warnings are written to stderr.